AS9100 Certification Cost: What Aerospace Companies Should Expect

 • Internal audit execution

-• Process documentation updates
+• Process definition and documentation updates

-• Employee training time
+• Employee training and awareness

-• Supplier evaluation strengthening
+• Supplier evaluation and oversight

 • 5–15% of leadership capacity during implementation

-4 Ongoing Surveillance & Maintenance Costs
+Ongoing Surveillance and Maintenance Costs

 • Annual surveillance audits